Virtual Private Cloud-VPC – All You Need To Know in 2025

 Assign subnets to different availability zones (AZs) for high availability and fault tolerance.

-Using multiple availability zones helps ensure high availability in case of failures.
+Utilising multiple availability zones helps ensure high availability in the event of failures.

 Setting Up Security Measures (ACLs, Security Groups, IAM)

-Security is one of the most critical aspects of VPC setup.
+Security is one of the most critical aspects of setting up a VPC.
 Cloud providers offer multiple security layers to protect network traffic and access control.

 Key Security Features